chrisburnell/chrisburnell.com/src/pages/ideas.md

 - review and refactor CSS and make tasty usage of layers, revert-layer, :where, :is, :has, etc.
 - use utopia-core-scss to generate fluid spaces, type, etc.
 - figure out how to resize code elements with `font-size-adjust: from-font;"
-- figure out how to de-dupe navigation__list for the popover
+- figure out how to de-dupe `navigation__list` for the popover
 - why do shelf items on /explore /posts /feeds etc. not show any of the content when printing? dev tools print mode shows them correctly… is it an OS thing?
+- review showing the URL after anchors in print stylesheet

 ## JS